ontola/home/content/blog/mesh-and-local-first.md

 Truck drivers won't know where to bring their load if their SAAS tool won't provide the logistics data they need.
 A farmer can't replace a part on their digital tractor so they can work their land.

-In short if the internet goes down, we're in trouble.
+In short, if the internet goes down, we're in trouble.
 We need something that stays working without servers and without power.
 So we're trying to build something that does that.